 Every hi-fi category has its legendary products, and for headphones few would deny a place in that pantheon to the Stax Lambda Signature ‘earspeakers’ (as Stax still calls its headphones).
 The Japanese company had, after all, developed the world’s first electrostatic headphones at the dawn of the 1960s; the original Lambda came 20 years later, and the Signature in 1987 — it became a reference product for a decade.
-This reviewer remembers being once saddled with a test of 70 types of blank tape cassettes for a UK hi-fi title; this potential nightmare of comparative star ratings could be reliably completed only once we had in place the spectacular audio resolution of a pair of Lambda Signatures, with their dedicated valve amplifier attached to another legend, the Nakamichi Dragon cassette deck.
+This reviewer remembers being once saddled with a test of 70 types of blank tape cassettes for a UK hi-fi title; this potential nightmare of comparative star ratings could be reliably completed only once we had in place the spectacular audio resolution of a pair of Lambda Signatures, with their dedicated valve amplifier attached to another legend, a top-end Nakamichi cassette deck.

-So we were delighted to be offered a review loan of the new yet more traditionally hung SR-L700s, along with one of the company’s dedicated driver units, the SRM727II (pictured below).
+So we were delighted to be offered a review loan of the new yet more traditionally hung SR-L700s, along with one of the company’s dedicated driver units, the SRM727II (pictured overleaf).
 Further delight to find that the ‘L’ in the name stands not only for Lambda, but for “advanced-Lambda”!
 And most delight of all when we burned them in and then put them on.

-The SRM-727II is just one of Stax’s options for driving the SR-L700s, introduced in 2007 and employing a semiconductor output drive stage and non-feedback output stage for the first time in a Stax driver unit.
-We can’t judge it against the similarly-priced valve driver, or the less expensive options, but we can tell you that the sound which emerged from the lambs-leather earcups was simply divine.
-Nothing creates a sense of soundstage space and detail like electrostatics, but the Stax deliver solid bass as well, and such tight fast response that unexpected transients had us physically jumping — one such was the start of Led Zeppelin’s rough mix (rough playing, but superior production) of ‘Since I’ve Been Loving You’, where Bonham’s snare quite knocked us back in our seat (we were listening loud enough to enjoy his sqeaky bass pedal — the distortion here remains so low, that’s what you do).
+As we said, there are other options for the headphone amplifier — there is, for example, a valve-based driver unit at a similar price.
+We can’t judge any differences that might become evident against the similarly-priced valve driver, or the less expensive options, but we can tell you that the sound which emerged from the lambs-leather earcups of this combined system was simply divine.
+Nothing creates a sense of soundstage space and detail like electrostatics, but the Stax deliver solid bass as well, and such tight fast response that unexpected transients had us physically jumping — one such was the start of Led Zeppelin’s rough mix (rough playing, but superior production) of ‘Since I’ve Been Loving You’, where Bonham’s snare quite knocked us back in our seat (we were listening loud enough to enjoy his squeaky bass pedal — the distortion here remains so low, that’s what you do).